 “It’s important that we not only get value, but that we also add value back,” she said.

-- Drive growth, productivity and competitiveness
+- to drive growth, productivity and competitiveness

-- Foster innovation
+- to foster innovation

-- Generate new jobs
+- to generate new jobs

-- Reduce business costs.
+- to reduce business costs.

 - Group buying for energy and insurance gives partners the chance to save money by aggregating demand.